AI Incidents

 Anatomy of a Vendor Advisory: Reading What Isn't Said

 Vendor advisories from AI model providers follow a recognizable shape.
-Knowing what to look for — and what's intentionally omitted — turns a marketing document into actionable intelligence.
+Knowing what to look for — and what's intentionally omitted — turns a marketing

 A vendor advisory is the most authoritative document a model provider produces about a security event.
 It is also a piece of communication crafted by a team that has legal, communications, and engineering constraints.
 Reading it well requires understanding both layers — what the advisory says, and what shape of event the document is built to address.